iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-18-Learn-From-President-Iwata-2.md

 will thus proceed to make software in that manner.
 Besides, if you discover that you're wrong, you can always change your code later.

-But when these likeminded people are developing together, sometimes a pair of different coding practices create incompatible software.
+But when these like-minded people are developing together, sometimes a pair of different coding practices create incompatible software.
 Thats when people are going to say "it didn't work with my code so I need you to change your code".